-Music has shaped my life, but it has also changed it for the better.
-Today, there is not a day I spend in utter silence… unless I have a migraine… music is at the core of my being and yet I am no musician, or maybe, just maybe I am a musician of words which one commonly called poet.
-The featured image of this page, although not related to music, means absolute freedom to me… just like music does
+It has shaped my life, but has also changed it for the better.
+Today, there is not a day I spend in utter silence… unless I have a migraine… music is at the core of my being and yet, I am no musician – though I used to play the piano and have one at home if I fancy practising again some day.
+Maybe, just maybe I could be a musician of words or commonly called a poet.

-We never bother keeping up with their trends
+We never bothered keeping up with their trends

-It didn’t matter that we weren’t on the list
+It didn’t matter that we weren’t on the lists

 ‘Cause we were misfits

 – Misfits, Threat to Survival – Shinedown 2015